opsschool/curriculum/loadbalancing_101.rst

 DNS GSLB
 --------
 * A GSLB (Global Site Load Balancer) at the most simplistic level is a health checking DNS server.
 * Most often used to load balance between geographical disperse data centers.
 * Generally has health check mechanisms similar to load balancers which are used to return an IP address (as part of the DNS lookup) of a host that is currently able to service the request.
-* Concenptually provides coarse grained round robin and affinity balancing algorithms by setting the time to live (TTL) of the DNS lookup for an appropriate duration.
+* Conceptually provides coarse grained round robin and affinity balancing algorithms by setting the time to live (TTL) of the DNS lookup for an appropriate duration.

 CDN’s
 -----